 Using geothermal energy fluids drawn from the deep earth carry a toxic and explosive mixture of gases, notably carbon dioxide, hydrogen sulfide, methane and ammonia.
 Plant construction can adversely affect land stability.

-A first step at international level is the funding of the International Energy Agency IEA.
+A first step at the international level is the funding of the International Energy Agency IEA.
 136 countries are part of it.
-IEA assumes that renewable energy could cover more than one fourth of the worlds primary energy demand by 2030.
+IEA assumes that renewable energy could cover more than a quarter of the world’s primary energy demand by 2030.

 The video below (put together by German non-profit /e-politik.de/) provides an excellent overview of the ins and outs of various types of renewable energy: